Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Study and Results

 Except for the sequence $\Ai{1}$, listed with id~1 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_2}, for which the solution at the final parameter values has only a few temporal frequencies active and appears to be close to a single-frequency solution, all of the solutions have broad spatial and temporal spectra.
 Also, aside from the sequences $\Ai{2}$ and $\Ai{4}$, listed, respectively, with ids~2 and 4 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_3}, all of the resulting solutions retained the same spatial period of length $\Lx$ as that of the starting solutions.
 The spatial period $\Lx/3$ of solutions in the sequences $\Ai{2}$ and $\Ai{4}$ was acquired (for both sequences) at parameter values $(R,\nu,\mu) \approx (20.2,-7,5)$.
 The ending solutions in these two sequences are different elements of the same orbit \refEqn{eqn:torus3orbits} of the symmetry group $\cglegroup$ at the final point in parameter space, although the corresponding starting solutions belong to different orbits.
 As for the other sequences, the solutions at the final point in parameter space belong to different orbits of the symmetry group $\cglegroup$.

 Breaking or gaining of the additional symmetries \refEqn{additionalsym2} or \refEqn{additionalsym3} was often detected, and gain of the additional symmetries \refEqn{additionalsym1} and \refEqn{additionalsym4} was also uncovered.
 (More details appear in Tables~\refFigsSecs{tbl:properties_solutions_2}{tbl:properties_solutions_3} and Section~\ref{sec:discussion_particular_solutions}.)
-We did not observe a change in stability of the solutions at the points where the symmetry changes (the solutions remained unstable), but the unstable dimension would usually change at said points (with an increase or decrease of $1$ or $2$).
+We did not observe a change in stability of the solutions at the points where additional symmetries were gained or broken, but the unstable dimension would usually change at said points (with an increase or decrease of $1$ or $2$).
 Table~\ref{tbl:properties_solutions_2} indicates which additional symmetries, if any, the invariant solutions posses, whether continuation was done only on the parameter $R$ or not (as will be discussed in Section~\ref{sec:discussion_particular_solutions}), as well as the number $\Ni$ of distinct {CGLE} parameter points for which solutions were found in each sequence $\Ai{i}$, $i = 1,\ldots,15$ (see \refEqn{eqn:Asequence}).
 To determine the number $\Ni$, we counted two points in the resulting numerical continuation path of the sequence $\Ai{i}$, say $\pts{p}{j}{(i)} = (\pts{R}{j}{(i)}, \pts{\nu}{j}{(i)}, \pts{\mu}{j}{(i)})$ and $\pts{p}{k}{(i)} = (\pts{R}{k}{(i)}, \pts{\nu}{k}{(i)}, \pts{\mu}{k}{(i)})$, where $j \ne k$, as distinct if $|| \pts{p}{j}{(i)} - \pts{p}{k}{(i)} ||_{2} \ge 0.05$.
 Approximate values of the {CGLE} parameters $(R,\nu,\mu)$ at which any additional symmetry was gained or broken during the numerical continuation are listed in Table~\ref{tbl:properties_solutions_3}, only for those sequences where symmetry gaining or breaking behavior occurred.